HMS Investigator (1848): Career

 In 1848, she accompanied HMS Enterprise on James Clark Ross's expedition to find Franklin's lost expedition.
-Also aboard Investigator on this expedition was naturalist Edward Adams.
-On their return journey she was commanded by Robert McClure, but the ship became trapped in the pack ice at Mercy Bay adjoining Banks Island.
+Also aboard Investigator on this expedition was the naturalist Edward Adams.
+On a separate expedition she was commanded by Robert McClure, but the ship became trapped in the pack ice at Mercy Bay adjoining Banks Island.
 The decision was eventually taken to abandon her on 3 June 1853, after she had been stuck for nearly three years.

 The following year, she was inspected by crews of HMS Resolute, still frozen in, and reported to be in generally fair condition despite having taken on some water during the summer thaw.

 Unlike the loss of Erebus and Terror, the events surrounding Investigator's abandonment are not a mystery.
 McClure provided an official account of the journey, and the ship's surgeon, Alexander Armstrong, published an unofficial account in 1857.
 However, the exact location of her wreckage remained unknown for over 150 years because of difficulties in reaching the area, which is extremely inhospitable and frequently iced over.